-Faculty advisors will supervise a graduate student team or “Research Group” of 4 to 5 members to support drafting and revision of text and data collection throughout the third year of the program.
-The Advisor serves as lead instructor, the second committee member supports the advisor by providing consultation and editing of student writing.
+Faculty advisors will supervise a graduate student team or “Research Group” of four to five members to support drafting and revision of text and data collection throughout the third year of the program.
+The advisor serves as lead instructor, the second committee member supports the advisor by providing consultation and editing of student writing.
 This two-person team is responsible for dissertation development.
 The third member is selected by the graduate student and serves as the site-based or local resource.
 The three-person committee meets with your team for the Proposal and for the Presentation.

-During Year Three, Research Groups will meet online with their advisor and/or second committee member and with peer reviewers once each per month (two meetings per month, November to June).
-Structured support is one of the most important factors for successful (and timely) doctoral program completion.
+During Year Three of your doctoral program, Research Groups will meet online with their advisor and/or second committee member and with peer reviewers once each per month (two meetings per month, November to June).
+Structured support is one of the most important factors for successful and timely doctoral program completion.

 This is a formal document that meets the standards for unpublished educational research.
-You will also craft a user-friendly “executive version” or “research brief” useful to your specific audience(s) or stakeholders, for example, a short description of your study with recommendations appropriate for a web-site or other organizational setting.
-This material generally is taken from the conclusion of the dissertation.
+You will also craft a user-friendly summary, also known as the “executive version” or “research brief” which is useful to your specific audiences and stakeholders.
+Generally, the executive version of your dissertation contains a short description of your study with recommendations appropriate in length for a website or other organizational setting.
+For the most part, this material is taken directly from the conclusion of your dissertation.

 Innovative approaches to leadership development allow you to: